Endava/cats/docs/fuzzers/linters/index.md

 Linters are also called `ContractInfo` Fuzzers.

 Usually a good OpenAPI contract must follow several good practices in order to make it easy digestible by the service clients and act as much as possible as self-sufficient documentation:
-- follow good and **consistent** practices for naming the contract elements like paths, requests, responses
+- follow good and **consistent** practices for naming the contract elements like paths, query params, headers, requests, responses
-- always use plural for the path names, separate paths words through hyphens/underscores, use camelCase or snake_case for any `json` types and properties
+- always use plural for the resources
 - provide tags for all operations in order to avoid breaking code generation on some languages and have a logical grouping of the API operations
 - provide good description for all paths, methods and request/response elements
 - provide meaningful responses for `POST`, `PATCH` and `PUT` requests